Louisiana rapper Mystikal freed on $3M bond in rape case

 Tyler surrendered in August 2017 when he learned there was a warrant out for his arrest.
 Tyler was accused of a sexual assault at a Shreveport casino in October 2016 and was indicted on charges of first-degree rape and second-degree kidnapping.

-Pearce says Tyler’s trial is scheduled for May.
+Tyler’s attorney, Joel Pearce, says Tyler’s trial is scheduled for May.

 Most Read Nation & World Stories